robintyh1/onpolicybaselines/onpolicyalgos/discrete_actions_space/readme.md

-# Code for ICML 2019 Submission: Discretizing Continuous Action Space for On-Policy Optimization
+# Code for AAAI 2020 paper: Discretizing Continuous Action Space for On-Policy Optimization

 This code base contains all instructions and codes necessary to reproduce the results in the paper.
 We provide TRPO with Gaussian, Gaussian + tanh, Discrete, Ordinal and Beta policy.
 We also provide PPO with Gaussian, Gaussian + tanh, Discrete, Ordinal and Beta policy.
 Finally, we provide ACKTR with Gaussian and Discrete policy